loxilb-io/loxilb/README.md

 <img src="https://github.com/UltraInstinct14/loxilb/assets/75648333/2a6ef6fd-e1a8-4377-94bd-a35a15555761" width=50% height=50%>

 All these services are provided by load-balancers/proxies operating at Layer4/Layer7.
 Due to Kubernetes's highly modular architecture,  these services can be provided by different software modules.
 For example, kube-proxy is used to provide cluster-ip and node-port services by default.

 Service type load-balancer is usually provided by public cloud-provider as a managed service.
-But for on-prem and self-managed clusers, there are only a few good options. loxilb supports <b>service type load-balancer</b> as its main use-case.
+But for on-prem and self-managed clusers, there are only a few good options. <b>loxilb provides service type load-balancer as its main use-case</b>.

-Additionally, loxilb can also support cluster-ip and node-port services and thereby providing end-to-end networking requirements for Kubernetes.
+Additionally, loxilb can also support cluster-ip and node-port services and thereby providing end-to-end connectivity for Kubernetes.

 ## Why choose loxilb?